Toilets in China

 While people may tell you outrageous stories about using toilets in China, they have come a long way in the past decade.
-China's major tourist sights have new toilets and an attendant who practically lives there to keep them clean.
+China's major tourist sights almost all have new toilets and an attendant who practically lives there to keep them clean.

-Public toilets are readily accessible in pretty much all of China, and they’re almost always free of charge.
+Public toilets are readily accessible in pretty much all of China, and they’re almost always free of any cost.

 A toilet beside the road in Tibet

 Chinese toilets are normally the squat style, which admittedly takes some getting used to but on the other hand, you don't touch anything, and you don’t have to cover the toilet with paper before you can sit down.
 Surprisingly, using squat toilets may be beneficial to your health.

 Hotels all have western toilets, as do most shopping malls, but expect a few squat toilets in the latter.

 This situation is slowly changing, and some public restrooms in the big cities do have at least one western style toilet, and even toilet paper and soap.
 However, a large majority of them only have a waist-high shoddy divider to give restroom users some privacy.
 Some of them lack these frames and have no separations between them.
 There’s only a row of squat toilets, and that’s it.
 Most Chinese people in big cities won’t flinch an eye if you come in and use the squat toilet right next to them.
 Nevertheless, be ready to receive some stares if you’re in a smaller city or town where Chinese people don’t get to see foreigners too often.
 If you really can’t go with others around, just wait until the restroom is empty.
 Or find some courage, and experience China not like a tourist, but like a hardened and seasoned traveler.

 Squat toilets have also been installed in countries where they weren’t traditionally used, such as Australia and the United Kingdom, where squat toilets were introduced in a shopping mall; so there’s a small chance your experience while visiting China can help you in other parts of the world later on.